 Goodwill is subject to annual impairment testing.
-Assets are tested for impairment by comparing the carrying amount of each Cash-Generating Unit (CGU) to the recoverable amount which has been determined based on a value-in-use calculation using cash flow projections based on financial forecasts approved by senior management covering a period of 10 years.
-A 10-year projections period was used as it was in line with the tenure of the Franchise Agreement.
-The discount rate applied to cash flow projections is 7.5% (2019: 7.5%) as relevant for the CGU and the terminal value and cash flows beyond the 10 years period are extrapolated using a 2% (2019: 2%) growth rate.
+Assets are tested for impairment by comparing the carrying amount of each Cash-Generating Unit (CGU) to the recoverable amount which has been determined based on a value-in-use calculation using cash flow projections based on financial forecasts approved by Company's Board of Directors covering a period of 10 years.
+A 10-year projections period was used as the acquisition value of the asset was based on 10 years projection which is the period needed for the asset to reach its full potential and the contracted network of shops agreed with the Franchisor.
+The discount rate applied to cash flow projections is 7.5% (2020: 7.5%) as relevant for the CGU and the terminal value and cash flows beyond the 10 years period are extrapolated using a 2% (2020: 2%) growth rate.